Coppernic/coppernic.github.io/docs/start/build.md

 Coppernic's libs are stored in [nexus](https://nexus.coppernic.fr).

-On your `build.gradle` file add a repository:
+In your `build.gradle` file add a repository:

 ```groovy
 repositories {